The Comprehensive Guide on Raising Seed Capital

 Asking you to use their lawyer/accountant

-Doing so puts them (sometimes unintentionally) in control of the round.
+Doing so puts them in control of the round.
 You might find their accountants/lawyers slow to respond to you because they answer to the investor, not you.

 Worst case scenario, the investor might deliberately delay things so that your runway gets tighter and you’re forced to offer a better deal to keep the business running.

-Sounds obvious enough, but you’d be surprised at how infrequently entrepreneurs do background checks on their investors.
+Sounds obvious enough, but you’d be surprised at how unfrequently entrepreneurs do background checks on their investors.

-Ask the investor for contacts of some companies they’ve invested in – so that you can do reference checks.
-Good investors respect and appreciate this ask, and if they say No that probably tells you all you need to know.
+Don’t be afraid to ask the investor for contacts of some companies they’ve invested in – so that you can do reference checks.

 Asking for additional %

 You might occasionally hear an investor ask for additional % to be an “active investor”.
-Proceed with caution.
+Don’t do it.